Great quality and function inner sun-visor

-Shoei GT-Air Inertia Helmet (Size SM Only)
+Shoei GT-Air Inertia Helmet (Size XL Only)

 Great helmet in my limited experience of three other helmets

 My riding experience, Kawasaki Ninja 650, ZX-9r, Suzuki GSXR 600 and a 1000, BMW K1200RS and R1200RT.